 On a different vein, one thing that caught my eye was this curious assertion in the feature on Galadriel, presumably written by the author, Daniel Falconer:

-Is this simply referring to her gift of foresight, or the Mirror, perhaps?"Bearer of the Elven Ring of Power, Nenya, she possesses knowledge and enchantments unknown even to the Wizards..."
+"Bearer of the Elven Ring of Power, Nenya, she possesses knowledge and enchantments unknown even to the Wizards..."

 There is magic in long-distance friendships.
 They let you relate to other human beings in a way that goes beyond being physically together and is often more profound.